Shear forming

-Shear forming, also referred as shear spinning, is similar to metal spinning.
-In shear spinning the area of the final piece is approximately equal to that of the flat sheet metal blank.
+Shear forming (shear spinning), is similar to metal spinning.
+In shear spinning, the area of the final piece is approximately equal to that of the flat sheet metal blank.
 The wall thickness is maintained by controlling the gap between the roller and the mandrel.
-In shear forming a reduction of the wall thickness occurs.
+In shear forming, a reduction of the wall thickness occurs.

-Before the 1950s, spinning was performed on a simple turning lathe.
-When new technologies were introduced to the field of metal spinning and powered dedicated spinning machines were available, shear forming started its development in Sweden.
+Before the 1950s, spinning was performed on a turning lathe.
+When powered dedicated spinning machines became available, shear forming started to develop in Sweden.